 Figure 3.6: Significant County Commuter Patterns.
-Source: AECOM Travel Pattern Analysis
+Source: AECOM Travel Pattern Analysis border around map and copyright

 The A1 corridor has significant movements (figure 3.6) between the towns along it particularly between the northern towns (Letchworth, Hitchin) and Stevenage, and between Stevenage and the southern towns (Welwyn Garden City, Hatfield).
 The majority of trips along the corridor are by car, despite the parallel rail provision.